Skip to content

 Emphasis is placed on the groundwork and preparation necessary before entering the practices of Asana (postures), Bandhas (locks), Mudras (seals) and Pranayama (control of the vital wind).
 These tools are then used as means of getting the body prepared for the even more advanced stages of Pratyahara (non-distraction of the senses), Dharana (concentration) and Dhyana (meditation) in order to achieve Laya (absorption).

-Course content is adapted to those participating.
+All courses require pre-registration and content is adapted to those participating.

-Intensives are powerful methods of learning where students can immerse themselves in a daily practice for a period of time.
+Intensives and Retreats are powerful methods of learning where students can immerse themselves in a daily practice for a period of time.
 This heightens the focus and allows the content covered to sink in on deeper levels helping to cultivate permanent impressions.

 Intro to Shadow Yoga